5th Square is led by an all-volunteer steering committee. You can reach the steering committee at [email protected].

 Russell (he/him) is a scientist, educator, and activist who has lived in Southeastern Pennsylvania most of his life.
 After moving to Center City Philadelphia in 2017, he was amazed by the freedom and amenities enabled by dense, walkable, and bikeable neighborhoods, and wants to make these accessible to all Philadelphians, regardless of their race, gender, age, income, or disability.
 When not looking at screens, he loves to walk or ride his e-bike with his girlfriend.

-An advocate and volunteer organizer for better transit, safer streets, and improved public spaces with 5th Square.
+Will is an advocate and volunteer organizer for better transit, safer streets, and improved public spaces with 5th Square.
 He enjoys volunteering at his local rec center, organizing community clean-ups, rescuing stray cats, and riding with his daughter on their cargo bike.
 As a regular SEPTA trolley commuter, he believes that everyone in Philadelphia deserves access to high-quality public transportation and safe streets no matter what neighborhood they live in.
 Will lives in the Kingsessing neighborhood of Southwest Philly.